Getting to Anfield Stadium in Liverpool

 Are you planning to visit the city of Liverpool and explore the famous stadium of Liverpool Football Club?
 Or perhaps you have tickets for an upcoming match and want to tour the city ahead of kick-off?
 Find out how to get to Anfield with our guide on your travel options.

-Liverpool isn’t a particularly large city but if this is your first visit you may struggle to find your way around.
-To help make your visit a smooth experience, we have compiled a list of some of the ways in which you can get to Anfield Stadium, the home of England’s most successful football club.
+Liverpool isn’t a particularly large city, but if this is the first visit, you may struggle to find your way around.
+To help make your visit a smooth experience, we have compiled a list of how you can get to Anfield Stadium, the home of England’s most successful football club.

 Lime Street to Anfield

-If you’re travelling to the city via train, Lime Street Station is located in the heart of the city and connects to railways throughout the country while Liverpool Central Station is just a short walk away.
-Whatever station your train stops at, Lime Street or Central, rest assured there’s plenty of places to visit within walking distance as well as a range of transport options to further your journey to Anfield.
+If you’re travelling to the city via train, Lime Street Station is located in the city’s heart and connects to railways throughout the country, while Liverpool Central Station is just a short walk away.
+Whatever station your train stops at, Lime Street or Central, rest assured there are plenty of places to visit within walking distance and a range of transport options to further your journey to Anfield.

 Liverpool City Centre to Anfield

 As we mentioned previously, Liverpool is a perfect city for travellers coming into the city from another country.
 As well as several train stations, you can find the city’s two largest bus stations at Queen Square Bus Station and Liverpool One Bus Station.
-The city centre also happens to be an incredible destination to experience the build up atmosphere hours ahead of a big match!
+The city centre is also an incredible destination to experience the build-up atmosphere hours ahead of a big match!

 Liverpool John Lennon Airport to Anfield

-Liverpool John Lennon Airport offers routes from a number of countries throughout the world.
-When you arrive, you can continue onwards to the city centre via local bus, train and taxi services.
-Alternatively, Manchester Airport is just 40 minutes away via car and is one of the largest airports in the world so you shouldn’t have a problem finding a direct or connecting route.
+Liverpool John Lennon Airport offers routes from many countries throughout the world.
+When you arrive, you can continue to the city centre via local bus, train and taxi services.
+Alternatively, Manchester Airport is just 40 minutes away via car and is one of the largest airports in the world, so you shouldn’t have a problem finding a direct or connecting route.